MLS: Medical Laboratory Science Courses

 3 sh (may not be repeated for credit)

 This course introduces the student to prokaryotic and eukaryotic genomes and their genetic analysis.
-The course include content on human diseases and principles of inheritance as well as mechanisms of antibiotic resistance in bacteria.
+The course includes content on human diseases and principles of inheritance, as well as mechanisms of antibiotic resistance in bacteria.
 The course introduces methodologies used in clinical laboratories to evaluate disease.

 MLS 3621 Clinical Biochemistry